 Once you've washed and scrubbed the sweet potatoes, cut the ends off and slice each round about 1-inch wide.
 This way they're thick enough to hold up under the scrutiny of the grill, but not too thick so they'll cook through to the center without overcooking the outside.
 And by all means, keep the skins on which carries the most precious nutrients and vitamins of the potato.
 It also helps hold the grilled sweet potato round together once it softens.

-A Smokey Rub is the best part of these Sweet Potatoes on the Grill
+A Smokey Rub is the best part of these potatoes

 You want a really hot grill to start with in order to get those nice grill marks.
 Turn all the burners on high and close the lid for about 10 minutes or until the temperature reaches 500°F.